lauren2020/semester_project_4830/README.md

-# Zerospace
+# ZeroSpace
 This application was created for our Software Engineering semester project.
-* Zerospace is hosted on Amazon EC2
+* ZeroSpace is hosted on Amazon EC2
 * Built with Ruby on Rails with a React frontend
 * Nginx and PostgreSQL used for webserver and database